-When it comes about insurance purposes in Ireland, vintage and classic cars will be classified in a slightly different way, depending on the following aspects: usage – this shows how often it’s used, because it has to a second car with occasional use and not a main everyday car; yearly mileage – has to be low, for example less than 5.000 km or 10.000 km; condition – the car needs to be well maintained and its condition has to be good but alterations are allowed if they improve the condition of the vehicle; age – this will differ a lot from insurer to insurer, some regard 15 years old card as classic, others only 25 years old.
+When it comes about insurance purposes in Ireland, vintage and classic cars will be classified in a slightly different way, depending on the following aspects: usage – this shows how often it’s used, because it has to a second car with occasional use and not a main everyday car; yearly mileage – has to be low, for example less than 5.000 km or 10.000 km; condition – the car needs to be well maintained and its condition has to be good but alterations are allowed if they improve the condition of the vehicle; age – this will differ a lot from insurer to insurer, some regard 15 years old cars as classic, others only older cars that are at least 25 years old.

-If you consider investing in a classic car, you can start by looking at online auto traders like CarZone.ie who have a distinct section for Classic Cars or the Vintage Cars page on DoneDeal.ie.
-If you’re looking for the opinion and advice from other car enthusiasts in Ireland, two of the most reliable sources would be Boards.ie and Irish Veteran & Vintage Car Club.
+If you consider investing in a classic car, you can start by looking at online auto traders like CarZone.ie who have a distinct section for Classic or the Vintage cars page on DoneDeal.ie.
+If you’re looking for the opinion and advice from other car enthusiasts in Ireland, two of the most reliable sources would be Boards.ie and Irish Veteran & Vintage Club.

-Why do vintage & classic cars need insurance in Ireland?
+Why do you need vintage & classic car insurance in Ireland?

-So, whether you have a classic or a vintage car as your second drive, getting a good car insurance is crucial.
-Remember that some insurance companies can provide distinct cover for vintage cars, because these are usually regarded as investments and have a high value.
+So, whether you have a classic or a vintage car as your second drive, getting a good cover is crucial.
+Remember that some insurers can provide distinct cover for classic and vintage cars, because these are usually regarded as investments and have a high value.
 You surely don’t want to lose your investment in the unfortunate event of an accident or theft.